 And if advertising and regulation don’t damage those who are so very dependent on ad revenue, how about most of us just demanding we own and have control of our own data, and stop other people making money out of it?

-Certainly, Telefónica thinks that this is the right thing to do and that ultimately, being seen as trustworthy and transparent will trump (sorry) profiteering through making the T&Cs too extensive and too difficult to understand, and stopping you using services unless you agree to them (although that’s illegal in some countries anyhow).
-It’s also allowing customers to leave just by sending a text instead of being forced to make a phone call via a call center to become an ex-customer (something we all resent, I think).
-Whether making it easier to leave will encourage customers to stay remains to be seen, but at the very least, it’s putting the customer first, rather than assuming rights over users (i.e. consumers, because the customers are the advertisers).
+Certainly, Telefónica thinks that this is the right thing to do and that ultimately, being seen as trustworthy and transparent will trump (sorry) profiteering by making the T&Cs too extensive and too difficult to understand.
+And if you don’t agree, you can’t use the services (although only providing those two options is illegal in some countries anyhow).
+Telefónica is allowing customers to leave just by sending a text instead of doing what most telcos do – force customers to phone a call center where the agent does everything they can to put you off becoming an ex-customer.
+Whether making it easier to leave will encourage customers to stay remains to be seen, but at the very least, it’s putting the customer first.